 When not taking care of our furry friends at Cross Timbers AMC, Dr. Harvey enjoys spending time with his family, golfing, hiking, reading and college football (Go Gators!).
 Dr. Harvey is also active in the community in the following ways:

 On Board of Directors, Flower Mound Animal Control

 On Board of Directors, Flower Mound Emergency Pet Hospital

 Den Leader for his son’s Cub Scout Pack

 Active Member of the WATCH D.O.G.S Program at Heritage Elementary and McAuliffe Elementary where his children attend school

 Dr. Dena Hartley-Lock

-Another love became apparent at the University of Tennessee.
-Feline Medicine.
-After graduation, she worked for 2 years with a nationally recognized feline practitioner in San Antonio, Texas, prior to joining Cross Timbers AMC in 2005.
-She truly enjoys that this has allowed the diversity of getting to work with dogs, in addition to being able to continue her passionate care for cats.
-She is working toward becoming ABVP (American Board of Veterinary Practitioners) certified in feline medicine in the future.
-She is a USDA accredited veterinarian and has experience in and enjoys the challenges of helping clients who are traveling or moving overseas with their pets.
+After graduation, she worked for a nationally recognized feline practitioner for 2 years before joining Cross Timbers Animal Medical Center in 2004.
+She truly enjoys that this has allowed the diversity of getting to work with dogs, in addition to being able to continue her passion for cats.
+She is proud of the fact that Cross Timbers became a fear-free certified hospital in 2018.
+The entire staff works hard to provide a stress-free environment for all pets that have the pleasure of caring for.
+A future goal is to become ABVP certified in feline medicine.
+She is USDA accredited and has experience in international pet travel and helping clients who are traveling or moving overseas with their pets.